 IN OUR CONTACT CENTRE

-Our contact centre has played its part in reducing the impact our business has on our planet by reducing our carbon footprint.
+Our contact centre has also contributed to reducing the impact our business has on the planet.

 We constantly strive to adopt green policies within the contact centre and in line with company policy, focus on and champion new initiatives.
 Examples include home working initiatives that negate travel to and from work and have encouraged a cycle to work scheme for all staff.